GabrielToledo01/GabrielToledo01/README.md

 ## Public information

 My name is Gabriel Toledo.
-I currently live in Viçosa, Brazil and i am studying systems analysis and systems development
+I currently live in Viçosa, Brazil, and I am a graduate in Systems Analysis and Development with a strong interest in front-end development and UI/UX design.
 ## Detailed information

 * **Name**: Gabriel Toledo